samlarkin/hugo_portfolio/content/projects/who_covid19_eda/_index.md

 country in the WHO dataset.

-As noted in the Missing Data section, the figures not associated with a particular country values have been excluded from the maps below.
+As noted in the Missing Data section, the figures not associated with a particular country have been excluded from the maps below.

 Western European countries immediately stand out as having recorded very high numbers of cases relative to their populations.